Extra pearls in graph theory: Uniqueness

 Note that Theorem~\ref{thm:rado-subgraph} implies that $R$ is isomorphic to an induced subgraph in $S$ and the other way around --- $S$ is isomorphic to an induced subgraph in $R$.
 For finite graphs these two properties would imply that the graphs are isomorphic; see Exercise~\ref{ex:finite-subgraphs}.
 As the following example shows, it does not hold for infinite graphs.
 It is instructive to understand this example before going into the proof.

-The first graph $T$ on the diagram has an infinite number of vertexes, non of which has degree 3.
+The first graph $T$ on the diagram has an infinite number of vertices, non of which has degree 3.
 The second graph $T'$ has exactly one vertex of degree 3.
-Therefore these two graphs are not isomorphic.
+Therefore, these two graphs are not isomorphic.

-Deleting the marked vertexes from one graph produces the other one.
-Therefore $T$ is isomorphic to a subgraph of $T'$ and the other way around.
+Deleting the marked vertices from one graph produces the other one.
+Therefore, $T$ is isomorphic to a subgraph of $T'$ and the other way around.

-The proof below uses the same construction as in the proof of Theorem~\ref{thm:rado-subgraph}, but it is applied back and forth to ensure that the constructed subgraphs contain all the vertexes of the original graph.
+The proof below uses the same construction as in the proof of Theorem~\ref{thm:rado-subgraph}, but it is applied \textit{back and forth} to ensure that the constructed subgraphs contain all the vertices of the original graph.

 \parit{Proof.} Once we have proved the second statement, the first statement will follow if you apply it to single-vertex subgraphs $R_0$ and $S_0$.